geoai-lab/NeuroTPR/README.md

 Figure 1.
 The overall architecture of NeuroTPR
 </p>

 ### Repository organization

-* HarveyTweet folder: Harvey2017 dataset
+* "HarveyTweet" folder: This folder contains the Harvey2017 dataset.
-* Model folder: Python source codes to retrain NeuroTPR and use the trained model for toponym recognition
+* "Model" folder: This folder contains the Python source codes to use the trained NeuroTPR model or retrain NeuroTPR for toponym recognition.
-* WikiDataHelper: Python source codes to build up an annotated dataset from Wikipedia for training NeuroTPR
+* "WikiDataHelper" folder: This folder contains the Python source codes to build up an annotated dataset from Wikipedia for training NeuroTPR.
-* training_data: Three training data sets used in the default model training

-### Training dataset

-* 599 tweets (each has at least one location entity) selected from [WNUT-2017](https://github.com/leondz/emerging_entities_17)

-* A large geo-annotated dataset based on Wikipedia articles (See dataset construction details in WikiDataHelper)

-* Optional 50 crisis-related tweets from Hurricane Harvey Twitter Dataset: which contain door number addresses or street names
+* "training_data" folder: This folder contains three training data sets (Wikipedia3000, WNUT2017, and 50 optional tweets from Hurricane Harvey) used for training NeuroTPR.
+Wikipedia3000 was automatically constructed from 3000 Wikipedia articles using our proposed workflow (more details can be found in the folder WikiDataHelper); WNUT2017 contains 599 tweets selected from [the original dataset](https://github.com/leondz/emerging_entities_17); and 50 optional tweets contain 50 crisis-related tweets from the Hurricane Harvey Twitter Dataset which contain door number addresses or street names.

 ### Project dependencies: